stakater/mto-docs/content/managed-kubernetes/aws-eks.md

 ### SSO Users

-For SSO Users, we will map a role `arn:aws:iam::<account>:role/aws-reserved/sso.amazonaws.com/eu-north-1/AWSReservedSSO_PowerUserAccess_b0ad9936c75e5bcc`, that is attached by default with Users on SSO login to the aws console and `awscli`, in `aws-auth` configmap in `kube-system` namespace.
+For SSO Users, we will map a role `arn:aws:iam::<account>:role/aws-reserved/sso.amazonaws.com/eu-north-1/AWSReservedSSO_PowerUserAccess_b0ad9936c75e5bcc`, that is attached by default with Users on SSO login to the AWS console and `awscli`, in `aws-auth` configmap in `kube-system` namespace.

 ```yaml
   mapRoles: